The Pennsylvania Gaming Control Board reported Thursday that the state’s licensed online casinos reported $33.5 mm in revenue in 2019.

 Internet casino gaming began in July, with the launch of online poker from PokerStars in the fall.

-According to state regulators, Pennsylvania casinos won $43 mm via online/mobile sports betting last year, with that form of wagering kicking off in May.
+According to state regulators, Pennsylvania online casinos won $43 mm via online/mobile sports betting last year, with that form of wagering kicking off in May.

 Online casino revenue by operator